 The LG 32GN50T has decent reflection handling.
 It should be fine for most rooms, but it's best to avoid placing it opposite bright light sources.

 The LG 32GN50T has mediocre text clarity.
-It's mainly due to its low pixel density, which is also the reason that the S is cut off in our photo, as we can't zoom in enough to show the pixels and fit in the S. Enabling Windows ClearType (top photo) makes diagonal lines look better, such as on the R and N.
+It's mainly due to its low pixel density, which is also the reason that the S is cut off in our photo, as we can't zoom in enough to show the pixels and fit in the S. Enabling Windows ClearType (top photo) makes diagonal lines look better, such as on the R and N. If you want something similar with a smaller screen for higher pixel density and better text clarity, then check out the MSI Optix G27C6.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|